PauseAI/pauseai-website/src/posts/protests.md

 - Pick a fitting location and date.
 - You can ask for a permit for your protest at your local government.
 - Have something to hand out, like <a href="/PauseAI_flyer.pdf" target="_blank">our flyer</a>.
-- Use our [figma design template](https://www.figma.com/community/file/1233064002969152026) to make your own flyers / banners / posters.
+- Use our [figma design template](https://www.figma.com/community/file/1233064002969152026) or check the [media folder](https://drive.google.com/drive/folders/1bQ_MZ8giK-Mee4ABkO0BgcFInaXruNpa?usp=sharing) to make your own flyers / banners / posters.
 - Carefully consider the text on your signs and how your pictures will look to others - they will lead a life of their own on social media.

 ## Code of conduct